boucadair/draft-cwbgp-energy-saving-management/draft-cwbgp-ivy-energy-saving-management.md

 # Acknowledgments
 {:numbered="false"}

-   This work has benefited from the discussions of Sustainable Networking Side Meeting in IETF117 and e-impact IAB workshop.
-In particular, {{?I-D.cx-opsawg-green-metrics}} assess several sustainability-related attributes such as power consumption, energy efficiency, and carbon footprint associated with a network, its equipment, and the services that are provided over it and suggest a set of metrics that provide network observability and can be used to optimize a network's "greenness" . {{?I-D.manral-bmwg-power-usage}}
+   This work has benefited from the discussions that occured during the Sustainable Networking Side Meeting in IETF#117 and the "e-impact" IAB workshop.
+In particular, {{?I-D.cx-opsawg-green-metrics}} assess several sustainability-related attributes such as power consumption, energy efficiency, and carbon footprint associated with a network, its equipment, and the services that are provided over it and suggest a set of metrics that provide network observability and can be used to optimize a network's "greenness". {{?I-D.manral-bmwg-power-usage}}
    provides suggestions for measuring power usage of live networks under different traffic loads and various switch router configuration settings.